 Through the creative collaboration between the Gallery and SANAA, the new building will enrich Sydney’s eastern cultural precinct, strengthening links with the local community and improving access between the Gallery, the Royal Botanic Gardens, Sydney Harbour, the Sydney Opera House, the CBD, and Woolloomooloo.

 Sydney Art Gallery of New South Wales Description by SANAA

 The scheme elegantly places Aboriginal and Torres Strait Islander art at its heart.
-This is a 21st century concept that has the full potential when developed to be an environmentally sensitive art museum.
-The scheme starts to deconstruct the classical art museum and offers opportunity for further development of new types of spaces for the display of a variety of art forms, both existing and new.
+This is a 21st-century concept that has the full potential when developed to be an environmentally sensitive art museum.
+The scheme starts to deconstruct the classical art museum and offers an opportunity for further development of new types of spaces to display a variety of art forms, both existing and new.

-The design offers what the architects describe as ‘a clean palette’ for displaying art and staging cultural events.
-The scheme will invite artists to experiment and provide a curatorial challenge for the Gallery which would be profoundly invigorating for an institution transforming itself into a 21st century art museum.
+The design offers what the architects describe as a clean palette’ for displaying art and staging cultural events.
+The scheme will invite artists to experiment and provide a curatorial challenge for the Gallery, which would profoundly invigorate an institution transforming itself into a 21st-century art museum.

 The Jury made the following comments about SANAA’s proposal:

-- Concept with multiple floating pavilions and green roofs that contrasts with the existing building with the potential to deliver an original solution for the whole complex
+- The concept with multiple floating pavilions and green roofs that contrasts with the existing building with the potential to deliver an original solution for the whole complex

-- Design relocates exhibition spaces from the existing building to linking pavilions in the new building
+- The design relocates exhibition spaces from the existing building to link pavilions in the new building

 - Pavilions offer different orientations within the site and views and permeability through the site